codeface-io/LSPService/README.md

   * LSPService outputs its version on launch
   * Downloadable binaries somehow indicate their version
   * Codeface (as proof of concept by the pioneering client) can handle an outdated LSPService

-* [ ] ✍🏻 Sign/notarize LSPService so it's easier to install and trust

-* [ ] 🐍 Experiment again with python language servers (and get one to work)

 * [ ] 📢 Get this project out there: documentation, promo, collaboration, contact potential client apps etc. ...